 Regular Sabbath services were started in 1968, and the congregation became a mission station in January 1970, a sanctioned charge in May 1971, and a Church extension charge in May 2005.
 The congregation was greatly affected by the 1989 split and there were no regular services between 1989 and 1993.

 The present church building in Alford Place is the former Free Church College (Christ’s College) library, which was purchased in April 1989.
-Previous places of worship include a converted shop in Summerfield Terrace, a church building in John Street, and a church building in Skene Street.
+Previous places of worship include a converted shop in Summerfield Terrace, a church in John Street (purchased in 1971), and Skene Street Church (purchased in May 1975).